Sacrifice has colorful cast of characters, each one has their own little quirks, mannerisms and flaws.

 - Voiced by: Charlie Adler

 God of Earth.
-Y'know, rocks and soil and stuff.
+Y'know, rocks and soil and stuff, and some nice gems too.
 James is the most grounded (heh) member of the Fantasy Pantheon and offers Eldred a place in his realm if he'll help him clear out some messes for him.
 Said messes eventually devolve into full-out war, causing James to partner up with Persephone in the hope of putting an end to things fast.

 - Benevolent Boss: Much more hands-off than Persephone, but no less fond of his followers.